xebialabs/xl-docker-images/documentation/customisation.md

 # HOTFIXES                                                               #
 ##########################################################################
 ADD --chown=10001:0 files/lib-hotfix.jar /opt/xebialabs/xl-deploy-server/hotfix/lib/
+ADD --chown=10001:0 files/plugin-hotfix.jar /opt/xebialabs/xl-deploy-server/hotfix/plugin/
+ADD --chown=10001:0 files/sattelite-lib-hotfix.jar /opt/xebialabs/xl-deploy-server/hotfix/sattelite-lib/

 ##########################################################################
 # LIBRARIES                                                              #
 ##########################################################################
 ADD --chown=10001:0 files/ojdbc6.jar /opt/xebialabs/xl-deploy-server/lib/
 ```

+Please note that there are seperate hotfix directories where you can place hotfix JARs, depending on the type of hotfix.
+Please consult our support team in case you are uncertain.

 For an overview of how `ADD` and `COPY` works, please refer to [the documentation](https://docs.docker.com/engine/reference/builder/#add)